 As an exercise, I imported clients from FreshBooks into Google Sheets.
-Almost 42% of my leads come through referrals (usually in my Twitter DMs), 30% comes from Twitter, and almost 12% come from friends (most of whom I met on Twitter.)
+Almost 42% of my leads come through referrals (usually in my Twitter DMs), 30% come from Twitter, and almost 12% come from friends (most of whom I met on Twitter.)
 It’s arguable that 70% of my business truly comes from Twitter.
 Then again, I manage Twitter for brands.

 People ask me all the time: